 All injectable fillers on the market today are FDA-approved and are safe to use.
 It is important to discuss the differences between each filler treatment to decide which is the best choice for your specific situation.

 The results of each injectable filler treatment will vary.
-On average, most will last between 3 months and a full year.
-Restylane, Juvederm and Perlane are among some of the most common fillers and usually last 6 months or longer.
+On average, most will last between 3 months and 5 years.
+Restylane, Juveder, Radiesse and Bellafill are among some of the most common fillers and usually last 6 months or longer.
 Fat injections will last the shortest amount of time because a portion will reabsorb into the body within several months.

 Fillers VS. BOTOX?